imm0nv1nhtv/raklee/README.md

 ### Why does this repo exist?
 Why not?
 It all started out of thin air.
 ### Do you accept pull requests?
-I accept any pull requests, as long it's not shit like whoever invented "EA Sports"
+I accept any pull requests, as long it's not shit like whoever invented "EA Sports" (i hate paywalls btw)
+### Do you accept any issues?
+Yes.
+As long you don't write it like you're a kid who uses GitHub for the first time and as long it's not shit like whoever invented "EA Sports" (i hate paywalls btw)